census-instrumentation/opencensus-python/README.rst

 3. If you want to use the unreleased packages (like stats and tags), you need to build the package from source using the below commands:
+(The stats and tags packages are expected to be released in 0.1.6)

     ::

         git clone https://github.com/census-instrumentation/opencensus-python.git
         cd opencensus-python
         python setup.py bdist_wheel